ahmed-moubtahij/k-means/README.md

 ## TODO
 - Integrate vcpkg into build system.
 - Use the right compiler warning flags in build files.
+- Get it working (if the implementations allow it) in clang and msvc.
+    - _tre@includecpp_: I tried compiling to check things MSVC is missing.
+IIRC, they're: Abbreviated function templates, optional typename, and`std::ranges::iota_view`. `iota_view` implementation just got merged [expected to be in VS 16.10 Preview 2]. https://github.com/microsoft/STL/pull/1693
+        - abbreviated function templates are in VS 16.9
 - Clang-tidy
 - Clang format
 - Write unit tests (`catch2`).